raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
-It is used to associate an optional value with a cell, such as the color values shown in the previous example.
+It is used to associate an optional arbitrary value with a cell.

 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-Selection state is managed via several methods that `LMTableView` inherits MarkupKit's extensions to `UITableView`.
-These methods are added to `UITableView` primarily so casting is not required when using an `LMTableView` instance with `UITableViewController`; however, they can also be used by other custom `UITableView` subclasses:
+The selection state for a given section can be accessed via the following methods:

-    - (nullable NSString *)nameForSection:(NSInteger)section;
+    - (nullable id)valueForSection:(NSInteger)section;
-    - (NSInteger)sectionWithName:(NSString *)name;
+    - (NSArray *)valuesForSection:(NSInteger)section;

-The first method, `nameForSection:`, returns the name associated with a given section, or `nil` if the section does not have a name.
-The second method, `sectionWithName:`, returns the index of a named section.
+The first method returns the value associated with the first checked cell in a given section, and is typically used with the "singleCheckmark" selection mode.
+The second method returns the values associated with all checked cells in a given section and is typically used with the "multipleCheckmarks" mode.

 ### Accessory Views
 The `backgroundView` processing instruction can be used to assign a background view to a table view.
 It corresponds to a call to the `setBackgroundView:` method of the `UITableView` class.
 For example, this markup creates a grouped table view with a linear gradient background: